yeti-switch/doc/en/web-interface/cdr/cdr-history.rst

     Customer Invoice
         :ref:`Invoice <invoices>` with billing information about changing balance of Customer's :ref:`Account <accounts>` (in case of success call).
     Routing Delay
-        Delay (in miliseconds) between receiving call by Yeti (from Originator) and starting of its termination (to Terminator).
+        Delay (in seconds) between receiving call by Yeti (from Originator) and sending it to termination gateway.
     PDD
         Post Dial Delay (PDD) for this call ( time between the start of the call and the moment the phone of the called party starts ringing) in seconds.
     RTT